Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

 The KPZ universality class refers to a broad class of models of one-dimensional stochastic growth.
 These models include those of last passage percolation, exclusion processes, and polymer models, among others.
-Models in the class feature an observable called a \emph{height} function whose behaviour is governed by three features: local smoothening, non-linear slope-dependent growth, and space-time roughening.
-The evolution of the height function subject to these forces is paradigmatically captured in the KPZ equation, the stochastic PDE given by

-where $\mc H:(0,\infty)\times\R\to\R$ and $\xi:(0,\infty)\times\R\to\R$ is a space-time white noise.
-The three terms on the right-hand side each represent one of the features mentioned just above: the first, a Laplacian, is a smoothening force; the second is a non-linear slope-dependent term; and the third is a roughening white noise.
-(The coefficients we have chosen in the KPZ equation are slightly different from the usual ones; any choice can be transformed to any other by a suitable scaling, and we have picked the one above for certain convenient features it offers which we will point out shortly.)

-The solution theory for \eqref{e.KPZ} is highly non-trivial because of the combination of the non-linear term $(\partial_x \mc H)^2$ and the space-time white noise $\xi$: the latter suggests that $\mc H$ will be rough, i.e., differentiable only in the sense of distributions, which renders $(\partial_x \mc H)^2$ not well-defined.
-There has been much recent work on handling these issues, including regularity structures \cite{hairer2013solving}, paracontrolled distributions \cite{gubinelli2015paracontrolled}, and energy methods \cite{gonccalves2014nonlinear,gubinelli2017kpz}.

-All these notions of solution agree with a physically relevant notion known as the Cole-Hopf solution, which is the one that has been most used in studies of probabilistic properties of the KPZ equation.
-To describe it we need the multiplicative stochastic heat equation (SHE), given by
+Models in the class feature an observable called a \emph{height} function.
+It is often possible, through mappings such as the Robinson-Schensted-Knuth (RSK) correspondence (e.g., \cite{prahofer2002PNG}) and its generalizations (e.g., \cite{o2014geometric}) or the Yang-Baxter equation \cite{aggarwal2024colored}, to embed these height functions as the lowest indexed curve in a larger family of random curves, termed a \emph{line ensemble}, which possesses some sort of resampling or spatial Markov property, often called a Gibbs property.
+The laws of these structures can be viewed as infinite volume Gibbs measures on the space of collections of continuous curves.